-Based on processes followed and assurances received, the AC is satisfied that both Deloitte & Touche and the partner, Danie Crowther, are independent of the Bank.
-The AC confirmed that no reportable irregularities were identified and reported by the external auditors in terms of the Auditing Professions Act, No. 26 of 2005.
+Based on processes followed and assurances received, the AC is satisfied that both Deloitte & Touche and the audit partner, D Crowther (resigned 1 November 2015) and D Jorge (appointed 1 November 2015), are independent of the Bank.
+The AC confirmed that no reportable irregularities were identified and reported by the External Auditors in terms of the Auditing Professions Act, No. 26 of 2005.

-Based on our satisfaction with the results of the activities outlined above, the AC has recommended to the Board that Deloitte & Touche should be reappointed for 2015.
+Based on our satisfaction with the results of the activities outlined above, the AC has recommended to the Board that Deloitte & Touche should be reappointed for 2016.